Teaching is something I enjoy.

 My Approach

-I teach the physics/math of the topic how it's meant to be, the right way to think about it, its history, how it occurred to the pioneers of the topic, and finally when we return to our coursework, I stand with you in transferring all that you've learnt by yourself into paper.
-Everyone I've taught had good grades show up on its own because they understood what doing physics/math is all about.
-Learning from me can assure you that you did well not because of some secret weapon trick I gave you but that you actually did understand it and could do it yourself.
+So I teach physics/math how it's meant to be, the right way to think about it, its history, how it occurred to the pioneers of the topic, and finally when we return to our coursework, I help you transfer all that you've learnt by yourself into paper.
+I believe those I've taught had good grades show up only because they understood what physics/math is and could do it themselves and not because of some secret weapon trick I gave them.